 JULIUS CAESAR introduced a Solar calendar to the Roman empire in 46 BC but was assassinated in March 44 BC=-43 (see below).
 His simple 4-year leap rule was then misapplied by the high priests of Rome by adding a leap day every third year.
 AUGUSTUS fixed the calendar by omitting a few leap days, and only 8 AD was the first correctly applied leap year as we know them (Ginzel, 1908, §186, §189).
-Be careful if you are working in Augustean and earlier times in the Roman world, maybe even related to named dates in the pre-Julian Roman calendar: Stellarium, also its Calendars plugin (see section 13.10) does not model these issues!
+Be careful if you are working in Augustean and earlier times in the Roman world, maybe even related to named dates in the pre-Julian Roman calendar: Stellarium, also its Calendars plugin (see section 13.11) does not model these issues!

 Some authors (esp. for Mesoamerican dates) give dates in the proleptic Gregorian calendar (which means, they apply the Gregorian leap year rules before 1582).
 This is a convention, they may of course do that, but you must do the conversion to the Julian calendar to visualize the sky with Stellarium.
 If they also give Julian Day numbers (JD), you can use them with Stellarium as JD numbers are independent from calendar systems.
-Else, you can utilize the Calendars plugin (see section 13.10).
+Else, you can utilize the Calendars plugin (see section 13.11).

-Some have noted a difference of one between dates given as BC versus Stellarium's negative years.
+Some users have noted and expressed confusion about a difference of one between dates given as BC (or BCE) versus Stellarium's negative years.
 Note that historical chronology does not know a year Zero!
 (Try to write this date in Roman numbers!)
-Year 1 AD was preceded by year 1 BC.
+Year AD 1 (1 CE) was preceded by year 1 BC (1 BCE).
 Astronomers want to simplify computations and therefore use a year 0 (equivalent to 1 BC).
 It is simple: 1 BC=0, 2 BC=-1, ...
-100 BC=-99.
+100 BC=-99 (Fig. F.1).
 Stellarium is an astronomy program and uses astronomical counting.
-However, the Calendars plugin (see section 13.10) allows displaying both counting systems.
+Other programs may behave differently in this respect, e.g. may even use negative signs to indicate years BC.
+However, the Calendars plugin (see section 13.11) even allows displaying both counting systems.